scott-mescudi/stegano/README.md

 }
 ```

-> **Disclaimer:** Extraction must use the exact bit depth specified during embedding.
-Mismatched settings will likely result in errors or incorrect data.

----

-### **7. Check Image Capacity**
+### 7. Check Image Capacity

-Determine the maximum data capacity of an image for a given bit depth.
+Check how much data an image can hold based on the bit depth.

 ```go
 func main() {